talbergs/zbx-box/readme.md

 bin/zbx,check:8:### TODO: WIP!
-bin/zbx+config:74:# TODO: must accept -D <variant> (defaults to postgres) to configure for oracle or maria bin/zbx+config:75:# TODO: --mailhog flag would create/update media type with correct port and host for emails via api bin/zbx,db:148:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:97:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx+generate:4:## TODO: for now only changelog entry file. bin/zbx+generate:5:## TODO: check-strings comment
+bin/zbx+config:74:# TODO: must accept -D <variant> (defaults to postgres) to configure for oracle or maria bin/zbx+config:75:# TODO: --mailhog flag would create/update media type with correct port and host for emails via api bin/zbx,db:149:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx,db:47:		# TODO : ./ui issue here > 5.0 bin/zbx,db:98:	# TODO: it creates user surrounded with doublequotes in case of "master" bin/zbx.flags:41:# TODO not all paths are matched, contribution needed. bin/zbx+generate:4:## TODO: for now only changelog entry file. bin/zbx+generate:5:## TODO: check-strings comment